Olyala94/JwtNetCore7.0WebApiAuthorization/README.md

 Hello Everyone,

-I'd like to share a small project I've developed with you.
-I've built this project using .NET 7.0 and bolstered its security by implementing JSON Web Token (JWT) authentication.
+I would like to share a small project I have developed with you.
+I built this project using .NET 7.0 and enhanced the application's security by utilizing JSON Web Token (JWT).

+Key features of my project include:

+🔐 Authentication and Authorization: Using JSON Web Token (JWT), I ensured that users can securely log in and access specific API routes only if they are authorized.

+🌐 Web API: The Web API I created with .NET 7.0 provides a robust platform for data exchange.

-The code includes an example of JWT token creation and user authentication.
-I've learned many new things while working on this project.
+🚀 Learning Experience: While developing this project, I gained significant experience in tasks such as JWT token creation and user authentication.
+What I've learned during this project has been invaluable to me.